 If that’s you, don’t worry.
 As a Certified Child Life Specialist, I am familiar with the daily work of helping children cope with challenges in a way that makes hard work feel more like fun!

-Here are some helpful tips to motivate kids of all ages to participate in social distancing and mask wearing.
+Here are some helpful tips to motivate kids of all ages to participate in physical distancing and mask wearing.

 Babies and toddlers